Do you ever find yourself still caught up in too much “doing” despite delegating tasks to a virtual assistant or other team members?

 In any case, this can quickly add up to more overwhelm for the business owner, which is completely the opposite of what you’re hoping for when you hire a virtual assistant!

-We’re here to say, drop that task right now and pause to consider the most valuable use of your time (whatever that may be).
-It’s time to stop “doing” and start delegating effectively:
+We’re here to say, drop that task right now, stop "doing," and consider the most valuable use of your time.

 “While it may seem difficult, elevating your impact requires you to embrace an unavoidable leadership paradox: You need to be more essential and less involved.
 When you justify your hold on work, you’re confusing being involved with being essential.
 But the two are not the same — just as being busy and being productive are not necessarily equal.”

-One way of looking at it: it’s more important that your virtual assistant or other team members are operating effectively rather than trying to squeeze even more work out of yourself.
-This way, as a unit your team and business can be much more productive.
+One way of looking at it: it’s more important that your virtual assistants are operating effectively rather than trying to squeeze even more work out of yourself.
+This way, your business can be much more productive.

 For example, if you were to say to someone “we need to organize a new webinar software provider,” they could easily take that to mean “go forth and procure some software.”
 That might be fine if you don’t really feel the need to approve of the software choice, but many people would absolutely hate this.